 Well, the length that you go to to make the content relevant is entirely up to you.

 For example, the most common approach in ABM for B2B marketers is to create content that is tailored to a specific industry, but you can also tailor content to specific roles or accounts.

 But, before you create any new content, start by reviewing your existing content.

-For example, if your ideal target account is a midsize IT company with 50 employees, browse through your website to see how many case studies you have that fit this profile.
+If your ideal target account is a midsize IT company with 50 employees, browse through your website to see how many case studies you have that fit this profile.
 Ask yourself, are these case studies still relevant?
 And how can you help IT companies find this content more easily?

 Another example could be to check your CRM for IT companies to see how many went into a sales process that had started their journey with a content download on your website.
 Is this content up to date?
 Can you improve this piece of content to be more specific to your ideal target customer?

 Both of these tactics can help you get up and running quickly with an ABM campaign.

 However, if you have no content that resonates with your ideal customer, then the best way to understand their top business challenges is to interview existing customers that match their profile.
 This kind of voice of customer feedback is extremely powerful.

 Surprisingly, only 42% of marketers have conversations with their customers as part of their content research phase.
 Without interviewing existing customers, the content you create might not be relevant – and irrelevant content is the number one reason why buyers don’t engage with brands.

 For inspiration on how to create engaging content, you can ask them questions like: